OPEN DAILY TO THE PUBLIC BY APPOINTMENT

 Admission is FREE!

 Take a step back in time and see antique fire service memorabilia and then experience its modern equipment at the Illinois Fire Museum.
-The museum, located at the Old Firehouse at Main and Central avenues on the state fairgrounds in Springfield, is open to the public by appointment.
-Please call 217-524-8754 to schedule a tour.
+The museum, located in the Old Firehouse at the corner of Central and Main avenues on the state fairgrounds in Springfield, is open to the public by appointment.
+Please call 217-785-1030 to schedule a tour.

 The museum, located in a fire station built in 1938, houses an authentic 1857 horse drawn hand pumper, complete with water buckets.
 The antique pumper is parked next to a shiny brass fire pole once used by state fairgrounds firefighters.
 A fully restored 1939 Diamond T Pumper, donated by the Beardstown Fire Department has also taken up residence at the museum along with a replica of the 1948 Ford used by the old state fairgrounds fire department.